Key question in Cosby appeal: Does defendant's past matter?

 The Cosby appeal could decide whether courts allow the expansive use of “prior bad act” witnesses that many judges have adopted in recent years or rein it in to preserve the presumption of innocence.

-The testimony is often referred to as “404(b) evidence," a reference to the statute that governs it.
+The testimony is often referred to as “404(b) evidence," a reference to the legal rule that governs it.

-Pennsylvania Chief Justice Thomas Saylor raised concerns they create “mini-trials on collateral testimony” in his 2017 opinion in the Hicks case, but he still sided with the majority to uphold the conviction, if for different reasons.
+Pennsylvania Chief Justice Thomas Saylor raised concerns that creates “mini-trials on collateral testimony” in his 2017 opinion in the Hicks case, but he still sided with the majority to uphold the conviction, if for different reasons.

 The Supreme Court will also consider Tuesday whether the jury should have heard Cosby’s damaging deposition testimony from Constand’s lawsuit, when he acknowledged giving alcohol or quaaludes to some of his accusers before sexual encounters.

-Note: This story has been corrected to show that 404(b) evidence refers to a legal rule, not a statute.